 This work would not have been possible without the continued support of all of the App Inventor team members over the years.
 Thank you to everyone on the team, past and present, who has helped test and the over 5000 external beta testers who have tried the software and given us feedback.
 And of course a special thanks to Hal Abelson, Mark Friedman, and the other Googlers who had the vision and wherewithal to create App Inventor over a decade ago, and to whose technical prowess the whole App Inventor community is indebted.

 There is still much work to be done, of course, as we continue to align the two versions of App Inventor.
-We’re also looking forward to bringing out the ability to compile iOS apps, and new components such as our Artificial Intelligence extensions, BluetoothLE, and more.
-Please continue the conversation in the App Inventor for iOS community.
+For details about differences between the two versions, please see this page.
+We’re also looking forward to bringing out the ability to compile iOS apps in a future release, as well as adding support for new components such as our Artificial Intelligence extensions, BluetoothLE, and more.
+Please continue the conversation or report issues in the App Inventor for iOS community.

 On a personal note, I wrote the first proof of concept in October 2016 with what started as a simple Scheme interpreter performing math operations by running them on my iPhone via HTTP and cURL, so it is a tremendous honor for me to see, four and a half years later, this project come to fruition.
 It has been a long hard road for all of us and it’s been a real blessing to cross the finish line.
 I hope that many more people will be inspired to solve real world problems through computational action with access to this iOS version.